 Today’s guest post comes to you from David Angel of DelveintoEurope.
 David is a phenomenal photographer whose work has been featured in The Guardian, The Observer, The Independent, The Times, BBC and Visit Britain to name a few.
-David was also art director for Visit Wales for 14 years.
+David was also the art director for Visit Wales for 14 years.
 David and his wife Faye are hard at work creating a blog that will provide expert travel resources for folks planning to travel within Europe.

 In the 12th century, Pope Callixtus II declared that three pilgrimages to Bardsey Island gained the same spiritual benefits as a single journey to Rome.
 The North Wales Coastal Path as it has become known as is a 75-mile along the northern coast of Wales to Anglesey.

 Decorated with three massive and famous castles that immediately grab tourists attention the Wales Coastal Route is peppered with Welsh treasures.
 Bardsey is a remote island off the Llŷn Peninsula in North Wales that still attracts pilgrims into the 21st century, and the journey there along the main medieval route (the Wales coastal path) is a wonderful trip through some of the most jaw-dropping landscapes in the UK, with some beautiful ancient churches to discover.

 Since you are in North Wales you mustn’t miss Snowdonia National Park it is one of Wales most incredible treasures you can read all about Tasha’s camping trip in Snowdonia’s Natural Beauty.